Goblin Valley State Park: 2013 vandalism

-In October 2013, a delicately balanced hoodoo was intentionally knocked over by a Boy Scout leader while two other men watched, one of whom recorded a video that was later uploaded to the Internet.
+In October 2013, a delicately balanced hoodoo was deliberately knocked over by a Boy Scout leader while two other men watched, one of whom recorded a video that was later uploaded to the Internet.
 The men claimed that the hoodoo appeared ready to fall, and that it was intentionally knocked over to prevent park visitors from being hurt.
-The hoodoo formation had existed for many millions of years, having formed out of rock that dated back as far as 165 million years.
-The average rate of erosion of a hoodoo is approximately 2–4 feet (0.6-1.3 m) every 100 years.
+The hoodoo formation had existed for millions of years, having formed out of rock that dated back as far as 165 million years.

-The two leaders, Glenn Taylor and David Hall, were subsequently dismissed from their leadership roles by the Utah National Parks Council, which is a local council of the Boy Scouts in Utah.
-The national Boy Scouts then removed the men from the scouting organization altogether.
-In January 2014, two of the menthe one who toppled the hoodoo and the cameramanwere arraigned on felony charges of "criminal mischief" and "intentionally damaging, defacing and destroying property."
-The two men pleaded guilty to lesser charges of criminal mischief and attempted criminal mischief, and received a sentence of one year probation plus fines and case-related fees.
+The two leaders, Glenn Taylor and David Hall, were subsequently dismissed from their leadership roles by the Utah National Parks Council and later removed from their positions altogether by the Boy Scouts of America.
+In January 2014, two of the menthe one who toppled the hoodoo and the cameramanwere arraigned on felony charges of "criminal mischief" and "intentionally damaging, defacing and destroying property".
+The two men pleaded guilty to lesser charges of criminal mischief and attempted criminal mischief, and received a sentence of one year probation plus fines and other case-related fees.

 Flora and fauna

 The flora of Goblin Valley include Mormon tea, Russian thistle, Indian ricegrass, and various cacti, as well as junipers and pinyon pines at higher elevations.
 Fauna include jackrabbits, scorpions, kangaroo rats, pronghorns, kit foxes, midget faded rattlesnakes, and coyotes.